jimbobbennett/EstimoteBinding/README.md

 EstimoteBinding
 ===============

-Note - this is no longer going to be supported, Xamarin have released their own component for iOS, so this isn't really that useful any more except for reference.

-Xamarin bindings for the Estimote iOS SDK.
-This is a first cut and only discovering and ranging beacons has been tested.
-More tests and a full test app to come later.

-This uses the Unified API.
+This contains some old example code to show a created binding for the Estimote iOS SDK.
+This goes with the blog post at http://www.jimbobbennett.io/binding-ios-libraries-in-xamarin/.

+This code base is now an example cross platform app using the Xamarin iOS Estimote component.